Yandy Díaz Player Props: Rays vs. Dodgers

 Yandy Díaz At The Plate

-- Diaz has 49 hits and an OBP of .425, both of which are tops among Tampa Bay hitters this season.
+- Diaz has 52 hits and an OBP of .435, both of which rank first among Tampa Bay hitters this season.

-- He ranks sixth in batting average, second in on base percentage, and fourth in slugging among the qualifying hitters in baseball.
+- Among the qualifying hitters in MLB play, his batting average ranks second, his on-base percentage ranks first, and he is first in the league in slugging.

+- In 72.1% of his 43 games this season, Diaz has picked up at least one hit.
+He's also had 15 multi-hit games.

-- He has hit a long ball in 26.2% of his games this year, and 6.1% of his chances at the plate.
+- Looking at the 43 games he has played this season, he's hit a long ball in 12 of them (27.9%), and in 6.5% of his trips to the plate.

-- Diaz has driven in a run in 16 games this season (38.1%), including five games with more than one RBI (11.9%).
+- In 17 games this season (39.5%), Diaz has picked up an RBI, and in six of those games (14.0%) he had two or more.
 He has also driven in three or more of his team's runs in five contests.

-- He has scored in 24 games this year (57.1%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.